sawzedong/bbcs-plt-sns-soln/README.md

-# BuildingBloCs March Conference: Introduction to Matplotlib and Seaborn
+# BuildingBloCs March Conference: Introduction to Matplotlib and Seaborn: Solutions

 - This repository contains all relevant information needed to participate in the 2-hour long course.